bitprophet/etcaetera/docs/howto.rst

 Config object
 -------------

 The config object is the central place for your whole application settings.
-It loads your adapters in the order you've registered them, and updates itself using it's data.
+It loads your adapters in the order you've registered them, merging the resulting data in order - including recursively, when using adapters which support nested values.

-Furthermore you can attach sub config objects to it, in order to keep a clean configuration hierarchy.
+You can also attach sub-config objects to it, in order to keep a clean configuration hierarchy or include configs supplied by other codebases.

 Please note that **Defaults** adapter will always be loaded first, and **Overrides** will always be loaded last.